Muirfield/pocketmine-plugins/ImportMap/README.md

 Overview
 --------

-A very naive Plugin to import PC worlds.
+A plugin to import PC worlds.

 Basic Usage: